Sathiyapramod/Team-CEO/README.md

 # Team-CEO

-#### This website was handcrafted using HTML and CSS to showcase the team members of a hypothetical management company.
+#### This website was handcrafted using HTML and CSS to showcase UI for a Sample Project Team .
 The assets folder contains images used throughout the site.

 ## Getting Started